-By Daniel Archer.
-Last Updated 18th May 2022.
+By Stephen Hudson.
+Last Updated 2nd August 2022.
 Designed by industry professionals, our compensation calculator delivers a unique and quality user experience.
 Not only does it provide estimated compensation amounts for all types of physical and mental injuries, but it can also help assess your loss of earnings and other special damages, as well as your eligibility to make a personal injury claim.

 So if you’re looking for an accident at work compensation calculator to gain a better insight into your ability to claim, our tool can help.

 Below, you can use our free compensation payout calculator.
 It’s ideal if you’re looking to learn more after being hurt in the likes of a car accident or an accident at work.
 It can also help with medical negligence and data breach compensation claims too.

 If you’d rather speak to us than use the accident at work claim calculator, please don’t hesitate to get in touch.
 We have a number of contact methods you can use to reach us:

 - Write to us about your case using our online claim form

 - Or chat with us now about your accident using the live chat service.

 Read on to learn more about how our injury claims calculator could help you.
 The next sections in this guide have more information on what exactly compensation calculators are and how they work.
 If you would like to learn more about different personal injury claim amounts and how they are calculated, then you can learn more about that in this guide as well.